 Lone Tree’s blue skies, beautiful surroundings, excellent recreational opportunities and flourishing economic community are the first things many people notice about our city.
 However, Lone Tree is much more.

 The city’s motto, “It’s a great day to be in Lone Tree,” encompasses the overall sense of pride community members share with the city and with one another.
-Residents and visitors of all ages enjoy a diverse range of activities and facilities including the Lone Tree Summer Concert Series, the Lone Tree Library, an extensive trail network and first-rate shopping.
+Residents and visitors of all ages enjoy a diverse range of activities and facilities including the Lone Tree Summer Concert Series, the Lone Tree Library, an extensive trail network and excellent shopping.

-Lone Tree is located South of Denver in Douglas County.
+Lone Tree is South of Denver in Douglas County.
 Less than 20 miles from downtown Denver, it’s a short drive to see major league sporting events and world-class theatrical and musical performances.
 Denver International Airport (DIA) is less than 25 miles from Lone Tree, providing commuting convenience for business or leisure travelers.

 The City’s population as of January 2011 was 11,046

 Lone Tree’s growth rate was 4.9% for 2010

 City residents care about their community, and significant investments are continuously made to ensure Lone Tree remains a great place to live, work, and play.
 City streetscapes have been beautified over the years through the addition of medians, amazing landscaping and entryway features, public art, decorative pedestrian lights, and replacement of wood fences with beautiful brick walls along many roadways.
 The City has also invested in parks and trails, and partnered with South Suburban Parks and Recreation in the construction of the Lone Tree Recreation Center.